-Phosphorus deposition on the Baltic Sea is calculated as a fixed annual rate of 5 kg P per km2 sea surface (see section "Data and updating" of this indicator) during 1995-2018.
+Phosphorus deposition on the Baltic Sea is calculated as a fixed annual rate of 5 kg P per km2 sea surface (see section "Data and updating" of this indicator) during 1995-2019.

-Reduction of atmospheric nitrogen deposition since the reference period contributes overall more than the corresponding waterborne nitrogen reductions to the total reduction in nitrogen inputs to the Baltic Sea (results table 2).
-For the Baltic Proper and Gulf of Riga there was almost no reduction of waterborne nitrogen inputs since the reference period, while the atmospheric deposition of nitrogen to these sub-basins has been reduced significantly by 25%.
-The reduction of atmospheric deposition comprises more than 57% of the total nitrogen reduction to the Baltic Sea, and only for the Gulf of Finland, the share of the reduction (20%) is rather low.
+Reduction in atmospheric nitrogen deposition since the reference period contributes overall more than the corresponding waterborne nitrogen reductions to the reduction in total nitrogen inputs to the Baltic Sea (Results table 2).
+For the Baltic Sea, and the two sub-basins Baltic Proper and Gulf of Riga there were no significant reduction in the total waterborne nitrogen inputs.
+Only for the Gulf of Finland, Bothnian Sea and The Kattegat airborne reduction had a share that was lower than approximately 50% of the total reductions in nitrogen inputs, with shares of 20%, 30% and 41%, respectively.